darklang/docs/docs/how-to/static-assets.md

 We’ve shown you how to deploy new assets that appear immediately.
 However, you often want to control the rollout of those assets, perhaps seeing them yourself, or only showing them to users who have opted into beta features.
-As a result, it is easy to use Dark Static Assets with feature flags.
+As a result, it is easy to use Darklang Static Assets with feature flags.

 Instead of calling `HttpClient::serveLatest`, you can call `HttpClient::serve`, and use the deploy hash from your command line.